Skip to content

 The connection between your MBTI personality, color preferences, and interior design style is a powerful one.
 From discovering the deep blues of the INFJ to the vibrant hues of the ENFP, we've seen how each personality type is uniquely linked to specific colors and decor preferences.

-By understanding how your MBTI personality aligns with specific home decor styles, you can create a living space that resonates with your unique preferences and reflects your true self.
-If you haven’t tried the MBTI personality test, waste no more time.
+By understanding how your MBTI personality type aligns with specific home decor styles, you can create a living space that resonates with your unique preferences and reflects your true self.
+To take it a step further, interpreting MBTI as colors adds a fun, visual layer to this self-expression, highlighting each personality type’s distinct vibe and energy.